 Spatially Thin Lidar Layers – Thin a dense lidar point cloud using one of the available thinning methods.
 This is especially good for thinning dense photo-generated point clouds, such as those from Pixels to Points™.

 Apply Color to Lidar Points – Applies color values from loaded imagery to Lidar points based on X, Y location values.
-Color values can include R,G,B values from true color imagery, or values from multi-band imagery or raster calculations for LAS versions 1.4.
+Color values can include R,G,B values from true color imagery, intensity values, or values from multi-band imagery or raster calculations for LAS versions 1.4.

 LiDAR QC - Compare/ Adjust Elevations to Control Points – Control points may be compared to nearby Lidar points.
 This tool reports the differences and RMSE between the control points and nearby LiDAR points.
 It can also be used to adjust the point cloud so the points match the control elevations.

 Fit Point Clouds – Automatically align one point cloud with another.

 Compare Point Clouds – Calculate the change between 2 point clouds beyond a specified minimum.
 This performs a change detection to find points that have different beyond a minimum allowed distance.